LeonardoBai12/LB-Tasks/README.md

 * All unit tests are run to ensure code functionality and quality.

 This process helps maintain code consistency and quality throughout the project.

-## Coverage Report

-An unit test coverage report is generated and published for every push to the main branch.\
-To access the test coverage report, download the _lb-tasks-coverage-report_ file from the [Coverage Report](https://github.com/LeonardoBai12/LBTasks/actions/workflows/coverage_report_worflow.yml) action artifacts.